But in a taping in front of a college audience for the tv show “VH1 Storytellers”, she responded to a question from a college student, and said:

 One pattern and group, related to perfectionism for some people, is Self-Doubters / Self-Attackers – who “block their success by holding high standards they feel they can never possibly meet and for which they therefore seldom strive.”

-The above is from my book “Developing Multiple Talents” - read About the book
+Most of the above text [without photos] is from my book “Developing Multiple Talents” – read About the book.

 Now an established actress, especially on account of her role in the hit TV show The Newsroom, she still doubts her abilities: “I’m probably far too self-conscious to be an actress.”

 She says she spends most of her working days “just saying the f—ing lines over and over, and walking out of the trailer just hoping it’s going to stay in your head until you get to the set, and you almost [think that] if you move your head a little bit it might fall out of one ear.

 “So you just walk very straight and hope that no one talks to you until you get there and you say it.”